Strategies for a Successful Parent-Teacher Conference

 Your goal is to leave the conference feeling confident in your child's teacher and in the team effort that has just commenced in the interest of your child.

-Report new strategies.
+.
 Now it's time to involve your nanny, babysitters, and any other after-school caregivers in what you've learned.
 Need a new homework plan?
 Create an after-school snack-and-study strategy and then an after-dinner review.
 Get all parents and caregivers on board so your child can have the most successful school year possible.

 >> Find out if your child needs a tutor